 The Golden Gate CRA encompasses 379 acres.
-Thirty percent of those 379 acres is roadway (105 acres) or railroad right-of-way (8.5 acres).
+Thirty percent (30%) of those 379 acres is roadway (105 acres) or railroad right-of-way (8.5 acres).
 About 33% (126 acres) is now in the Mixed-Use Future Land Use Overlay.
 The amendment will designate approximately 76 acres as CRA Center future land use.
 Approximately 250 acres will become CRA Neighborhood future land use designation.
 Twenty-four (24) acres will be designated Industrial Future Land Use, an increase of 2.6 acres.
 The remaining parcels will be designated General Institutional (24 acres), Recreational (4 acres (an increase of 1 acre)).
 See Figure 8 (page 12).
 (These numbers for each future land use designation are rough estimates.
 The number of acres generally includes right-of-way, except the SE Dixie Highway right-of-way is excluded as are the FEC and SE Railroad Avenue rights-of-way.)

-CPA 19-28 also proposes to adjust the boundary of the Golden Gate CRA.
-Currently, the southern boundary of the CRA is the southern edge of the SE Fairway West right-of-way.
-SE Fairway West is a street within the Stuart Yacht and Country Club Neighborhood.
-It is not in the Golden Gate neighborhood.
+CPA 19-28 also proposes to adjust the boundary of the Golden Gate CRA to remove from the CRA approximately 2.8 acres of SE Fairway West right-of-way.
+Currently, the southern boundary of the CRA is the southern edge of the SE Fairway West right-of-way, a street within the Stuart Yacht and Country Club neighborhood, not the Golden Gate neighborhood.
+The proposed southern boundary of the Golden Gate CRA will be the southern edge of the SE Kensington Street right-of-way.
 SE Fairway West abuts and runs parallel to SE Kensington Street.
 A wall separates these two streets and there is no connection between them.
-The proposed new southern boundary of the Golden Gate CRA will be the southern edge of the SE Kensington Street right-of-way.
-This change removes less than 3 acres from the Golden Gate CRA.
 See Figure 11 on page 26.